tytydraco/yessleep/out/Three_years_ago_my_father_suffered_irreversible_brain_damage_He_found_something_on_my_lawn_thats_fixing_him.md

 \- - - - -

 *“It’s Milo.
 I want to see that Dad’s OK with my own two eyes.
-Open the door or I’m calling the police.”*
+Open the goddamn door or I’m calling the police.”*

 I paced around the foyer, hand gripping my forehead, mind racing.